AnthonyCxx/Notes-and-Writeups/C++/Input and Output/File Input and Output.md

 ## Detecting the End of File (EOF)
 When looping over a file to read its contents, you either need to know how long the file is or you need to be able to detect the end of the file.
 99% of time, you won't know the size of the file, so being able to detect _EOF_ is the only viable method.
-C++ provides a number of ways to check for _EOF_, so there are a number of ways people tend to write their loop conditions, only some of which are perfectly valid.
+C++ provides a number of ways to check for _EOF_, so there are a number of ways people tend to write their loop conditions, only some of which actually work.
 Most people tend to write something like
 `while(!file.eof())` to check for _EOF_, but this approach is considered bad practice as the badbit is only set after _EOF_ is read, causing an extra, blank line to be read
 (see [this article](https://hownot2code.com/2016/06/08/the-end-of-file-eof-check-may-not-be-enough/), [this one](https://www.tutorialspoint.com/why-is-iostream-eof-inside-a-loop-condition-considered-wrong), [this one](https://softwareengineering.stackexchange.com/questions/318081/why-does-ifstream-eof-not-return-true-after-reading-the-last-line-of-a-file), and [this one](https://stackoverflow.com/questions/5605125/why-is-iostreameof-inside-a-loop-condition-i-e-while-stream-eof-cons)).
 Instead, write something like <br /> `while(file >> data)`, which is safe since it relies on the return value of the overloaded _<<_ opreator from the _istream_ class.